-Behavioral ethics is another relatively new literature which discusses peoples’ ethical decision making processes.
-In my recent book, the law of good people, I have discussed the challenges faced by governments that need to regulate people who don’t view themselves as people who need to be regulated given their ethical and legal misperception of their own behavior.
-The rising recognition that for the majority of what has been called ordinary unethicality which is performed by people who view themselves as “good” people.
-This kind of unethicality is the most likely to be remedied and curbed by lenient approaches that focus on awareness and priming of morality which might result in voluntary compliance.
-At the same time, this literature has suggested an important caveat which is related to the fact that in many situations the majority of people who usually view themselves as normative people will end up violating the law because of unawareness, biased interpretation of the law and various justifications which give them the ability to view themselves as cooperative people while still not complying with the particular law.
-According to this approach, if even moral people be trusted, given their ability to misperceive their own behavior, how can states trust their own citizens.
-In related works, I have attempted to create a taxonomy of the situations in which, government should be more worried about the likelihood of non-deliberative and unintended unethicality in some other works, I have explored various ways though which a design that target of people to self-deceive themselves might work, and the ‘self imposed red-lines’ that people have even for their own self-serving interpretation of the law.
+Behavioral ethics is another relatively new field exploring peoples’ ethical decision-making processes.
+My recent book, The Law of Good People, examined the challenges faced by governments that need to regulate people who don’t view themselves as needing regulation in view of their ethical and legal perception, or, more accurately, misperception, of their own behavior.
+It is increasingly recognized that most of what can be considered acts of ordinary unethicality are performed by people who view themselves as “good” people.
+This kind of unethicality is the most likely to be remedied and curbed by lenient approaches that focus on awareness and motivating the exercise of morality which could result in voluntary compliance.
+Nonetheless, behavioral ethics literature has suggested an important caveat related to the fact that in many situations, the majority of those who usually view themselves as normative people nonetheless violate the law because of unawareness, biased interpretation of the law, and other justifications which enable them to perceive themselves as cooperative individuals while still not complying with a particular law.
+According to this approach, if even moral people cannot be completely trusted, given their ability to misperceive their own behavior, how can states trust the entirety of the public?
+In related works, I have endeavored to create a taxonomy of the situations in which government should be more concerned about the likelihood of non-deliberative and unintended unethicality.
+In other works, I have explored both various ways in which a design aimed at inducing people to self-deceive themselves might work, and the “self-imposed red lines” that people adopt for their own self-serving interpretations of the law.

-Trust in institutions, Interpersonal trust and social capital

-The fourth literature is related to the growing importance of trust and legitimacy in achieving voluntary compliance.
-Vast literature across almost all social sciences have attempted to understand what builds trust and what are the consequences of trust to the creation a just and functioning society.
-However, for the most part this discussion is related to the ways through which people can trust public and legal institutions, rather than the other way around.
-An example for that view could be seen in classical studies on the importance of trust and reputation in commercial transactions can be seen in the diamond industry, which has long relied on the extralegal enforcement of its business norms.
-A similar situation can be found in the cotton industry, and among farmers in Shasta County.
-While clearly there is some reciprocal relationship in places, many of the mechanism related to the ability of states to trust its own citizens are related to concepts like social capital and interpersonal trust.
+Trust in Institutions, Interpersonal Trust and Social Capital.
+The fourth body of literature involves the growing recognition of the importance of trust and legitimacy in achieving voluntary compliance.
+Numerous studies across almost all the social sciences have sought to understand what builds trust and how trust contributes to the creation of a just and functioning society.
+However, most of this literature focuses on the ways by which people can trust public and legal institutions, and overlooks the mechanisms state institutions need in order to trust the public.
+A prime example of the importance of trust and reputation in commercial transactions can be found in classic studies of the diamond industry, which has long relied on the extralegal enforcement of its business norms.
+Similar situations can be found in the cotton industry, and among farmers in Shasta County.
+While clearly there are some reciprocal relationship in places, many of the mechanisms related to the ability of states to trust its own citizens involve concepts such as social capital and interpersonal trust.

-Cross cultural studies
+Cross-Cultural Studies

-An important component in the ability to understand whether It seems that trust, social diversity, social inclusiveness, solidarity and helpfulness affects the different levels of cohesion and solidarity in the countries of Europe.
-Generally, countries with higher value of social cohesion are more likely to have a higher level of innovation and social progress.
+To better clarify the issue of compliance, it is critical to understand how trust, social diversity, social inclusiveness, solidarity, and helpfulness affect the different levels of cohesion and solidarity in European countries.
+Generally, countries with a higher value of social cohesion are more likely to have a higher level of innovation and social progress.

-What current literatures don’t answer about voluntary compliance
+What Current Literature Does Not Explain about Voluntary Compliance